-AirMagnet WiFi Analyzer PRO leverages support for multiple WLAN adapters plugged into the computer to troubleshoot client roaming problems – one of IT staffs most commonly reported problems for WLAN networks.
-Smooth coordinated client roaming is key to providing users with the mobility and seamless connectivity expected from a wireless deployment, for any application, including data, voice and video.
+AirMagnet WiFi Analyzer PRO leverages support for multiple WLAN adapters plugged into the computer to troubleshoot client roaming problems – one of IT staff most commonly reported problems for WLAN networks.
+Smooth coordinated client roaming is key to providing users with the mobility and seamless connectivity expected from a wireless deployment for any application, including data, voice and video.

 Active Troubleshooting Tools

 AirMagnet WiFi Analyzer PRO is the industry’s only wireless network analyzer that includes a suite of active Wi-Fi troubleshooting tools to quickly pinpoint and solve wireless network problems.
-This includes users not being able to connect to the network, users experiencing slower connections to the network or WLAN applications, 802.11n mis-configurations, traffic/infrastructure overloads, hardware failures, roaming problems, multipath interference problems and more.
+This includes users not being able to connect to the network, users experiencing slower connections to the network or WLAN applications, 802.11n and 802.11ac misconfigurations, traffic/infrastructure overloads, hardware failures, roaming problems, multipath interference problems and more.
 With these tools available at the users’ fingertips, they can solve any kind of problem that are impacting the network performance.
 These tools include: